petecarapetyan/cc/doc/accelerators/FAQ.md

 But here's the rub, if you do both - even in an incomplete fashion - they reinforce each other.

+And few things are more convincing to a prospective employer than reps in the area intended.
+"I did this thing once" is not as convincing as "I did this thing dozens of times"

 [Bach to top of page](#frequently-asked-questions)

 ## What if my Metrics are incomplete?